sagalpreet/projects/README.md

 # Projects

-This repository hosts multiple projects.
+This repository hosts projects that I build for myself but think may be useful to the community.
 Each project is designed to be independent and serves a specific purpose.
 Below is a brief overview of the projects currently available:

 ## Nanakshahi Calendar